smcclab/smc-course/README.md

 your heart's content.
 But it's here because sometimes it's nice to have the batteries included (just ask Guido).

+The rest of this README is structured as an FAQ.

 ## So what is Jekyll, exactly?

 To quote the [Jekyll docs](https://jekyllrb.com/docs/home/):